-I will not be taking any new ACC clients until 2023Announcement
+I am not currently taking new ACC clients.Announcement

 Respectful empathic counselling to help you overcome difficult times in your life and remove the obstacles preventing you from realising your true potential.
 What I really enjoy about my work is helping people cultivate their own self-awareness and personal success.